 Some of the injuries can take several months—or longer—to heal.

-Identifying the Real Cause of a Bone Fracture After a Car Crash
+Identifying the Real Cause of a Broken Bones After an Auto Accident

-You have a diagnosis and you know that you did not have a broken bone prior to your Wisconsin car accident.
+You have a diagnosis and you know that you did not have a broken bone prior to your car accident in Milwaukee, WI.
 In order to recover damages for your broken bone injury, however, you are going to have to prove that the accident and your injury were the fault of another driver.

 Typically, this means that you will have to prove that another driver’s negligence caused your accident and broken bone.
 A full investigation into the cause of your crash will need to be done in order to determine if another driver was negligent.
 You may have a claim if: